 How to Reheat

 Gravy will thicken as it cools.
-When you reheat it out with additional almond milk or water until it is smooth and reaches your desired consistency again.
+When you reheat it, thin it out with additional almond milk or water until it is smooth and reaches your desired consistency again.